-Create a three-minute sound composition that uses only noises (no tonal or "musical" sounds/ narration).
+Create a three-minute sound composition that uses only noises (no tonal or "musical" sounds/narration).
 The composition should not rely on conventional methods used in song or traditional musical construction.
 Your piece must use original recorded sound, but may also incorporate appropriated sound, either from web-based sound-clip databases or from altered "found" media.
 You cannot include ANY actual songs or even pieces of songs in this composition - ABSOLUTELY NOTHING YOU WOULD CONSIDER MUSIC.
 For example, anything that would be played on the radio, last.fm, Pandora, etc....
 I think you get the idea!
 Also, no narration.

 Create a soundscape of a real or imagined place that interacts with an object, which can be found or created.
 The listener should come away from your piece with a three-dimensional impression of your chosen place, created entirely with your choice of sounds and the object this sound interacts with.
 Your sound piece should in some way relate to, enhance, or interact with your chosen object.
 Make sure to bring both the object and the sound to critique.
 We will have a pedestal in the classroom for objects during critique.
+Export your sound piece as a WAV or an MP3 file and save in the appropriate folder on the network for critique.

 Consider: What is sound?
 What qualities does it have?
 How can it be shaped?
 Does it have volume?
 Color?
 Mass?
 What emotions can it bring forth in the viewer?
 What devices do we use to hear sound out of/from?
 How do we tune out sound?
 How do we tune in sound?
 Voices?
 Machines?
 Music?
-How long is two minutes?
+How long is three minutes?
 What does time have to do with sound?
 What objects make sound that you can use to make art?